Stryker Corp Settles Hip Claims For Over $1.4 Billion

 For more information about the settlement, go to www.strykermodularhipsettlement.com.
 Stryker Corp. estimates that the settlement funds will be released by the end of 2015.

 If you or your loved one had a hip replacement which failed, needed to be replaced, or caused medical complications like blood poisoning, you may be eligible for compensation.
-The defective products attorneys at Goldberg Finnegan are investigating claims against Stryker, Johnson & Johnson, and other manufacturers of defective hip implants, and would like to hear from you.
+The personal injury attorneys at Goldberg Finnegan are investigating claims against Stryker, Johnson & Johnson, and other manufacturers of defective hip implants, and would like to hear from you.